-7.26.
+7.27.
 Media Transcoding and Transrating

-Starting with version mr6.2.1, Sipwise C5 offers the capability to convert RTP media between several supported codecs, a feature known as transcoding.
+Sipwise C5 offers the capability to convert RTP media between several supported codecs, a feature known as transcoding.
 While this feature is always available on Sipwise C5, it's engaged only when a subscriber, peer, or domain is explicitly configured for it.
 By default, Sipwise C5 lets RTP endpoints negotiate the codec to use among themselves without interfering.